 The Best Modern Science Fiction Books

 Astronaut Mark Watney wakes up to find himself marooned on the planet Mars, left for dead by the crew of the Ares 3 mission.
-Now, he must use all his ingenuity to overcome insurmountable odds for the chance to return back home to Earth.
+Now, he must use all his ingenuity to overcome insurmountable odds for the chance to return home to Earth.
 I love how Weir uses real science and technology in this captivating book.
-To be honest, I almost didn’t read this book because the strong language at the beginning of the book really turned me off.
-In fact, I’d have to say it’s one of the best science fiction books out there, and one of the most thrilling books I’ve read in recent years – which is saying a lot considering how much I read.
+To be honest, I almost didn’t read this book because of the strong language at the beginning of the book turned me off.
+I’d have to say it’s one of the best science fiction books out there, and one of the most thrilling books I’ve read in recent years – which is saying a lot considering how much I read.

 Don’t let Brad Pitt’s “meh” film adaptation put you off from reading Max Brooks’ novel.
-The book is far and away superior in every extent.
+The book is far and away superior in every possible way.
 Written as an oral history of the Zombie War, Brooks splits the book into a series of short stories, interviews of survivors of the war.
-Each tale focuses on a snippet of the conflict – from the discovery of Patient Zero to the complete invasion of Japan all the way to the point where the balance shifts in favor of humans.
-Brooks expertly narrates each individual character to convey a diverse overview of a fiction world event.
+Each tale focuses on a snippet of the conflict – from the discovery of Patient Zero to the complete invasion of Japan to the point where the balance shifts in favor of humans.
+Brooks expertly narrates each character to convey a diverse overview of a fiction world event.
 Don’t let the concept of zombies turn you off, the story is a five-star read for anyone.
 If you have the chance, be sure to pick up the full-cast audiobook.

 If you like science fiction books you can’t put down, then Station Eleven will be just right for you.
 Just so you know, it’s not the aliens and space ship variety of science fiction, but a story set in a dystopian future.
-Though, it’s set after an apocalypse, it’s not really about the apocalypse, either.
+Though it’s set after an apocalypse, it’s not really about the apocalypse, either.
 This captivating book grabs your attention not for its plot twists but for its themes.
 It’s hard to adequately describe to you its power and beauty.
 So you’ll just have to read it for yourself.

 Caught in an interstellar war against an unknown alien race, Earth is engaged in battle far from home.
 So far from home in fact that the time dilation from space travel causes soldiers to only age months while years pass on Earth.
 The Forever War follows Private William Mandella from his conscription to the end of the war, over a thousand years later.
 If you are interested in science fiction, The Forever War is a great modern starting point.
-It takes hard science – the theory of relativity – and envisions the real life consequences it has on human events, which is a common theme in the best science fiction books.
+It takes hard science – the theory of relativity – and envisions the real-life consequences it has on human events, which is a common theme in the best science fiction books.

-I was debating whther to include The Forever War (my favorite) or Old Man’s War (my husband’s favorite) into my list of the best science fiction books.
+I was debating whether to include The Forever War (my favorite) or Old Man’s War (my husband’s favorite) into my list of the best science fiction books.
 In the end, I figured I might as well include both.
 Similar to The Forever War, Old Man’s War is set against the backdrop of an interstellar war.
-However, in order to boost the number of soldiers, the military recruits the elderly.
+However, to boost the number of soldiers, the military recruits the elderly.
 By joining up, you will never return to Earth, but you are given a new advanced body – a second chance at youth, though with all your knowledge and experience intact.
 A fascinating twist on the interstellar war concept, Scalzi plays this what-if scenario perfectly, making this a great read for budding sci fi aficionados.